-In the Christian faith, Jesus Christ is introduced to us as the epitome of wisdom, grace and perfection.
-By his word, the world was created and intricately designed.
+In the Christian faith, Jesus Christ is said to be the epitome of wisdom, grace and perfection.
+By his Word, the world was created and intricately designed.
 He is excellent in thought and in deed.

-In scripture, Apostle Paul encourages us to meditate and fill our lives and hearts with the best (and not the worst) of things (Philippians 4:8).
+In scripture, Apostle Paul even encourages us to meditate on and fill our lives and hearts with the best of things (Philippians 4:8).
 No wonder.
 In an age of multiple media options, what we see, hear and read has a unique ability to program our thoughts and behaviour.

 It took attending a church focused on quality and grace to bring me to Christ.
-I then joined a choir committed to uncompromising high standards and became part of a Christian community of friendly and fun filled people.
-These things became media to me and represented the true nature of Christ.
+I then joined a choir committed to uncompromising standards and became part of a Christian community of friendly and fun-filled people.
+These things became new media to me and represented the true nature of Christ.

 The people of Jesus and the materials they produce, are the primary ways through which humanity is introduced to God.
 Whether it’s through love, charity, acts of service or visual tokens; endeavour to do everything with ALL your heart, might, mind and strength.
 No shortcuts.Growing up, I wrongly assumed Christianity was wretched, mediocre and boring.
 Click To Tweet